reslear/pkg-ts-vite-play-vue-pnpm/README.md

 # packagename

-> 1. find `packagename` and replace with your packagename name
+> 1. find `packagename` and replace with your packagename name (in vscode in all files)
 >
 > 1. also find `username` and replace with your name
 >